agilgur5/changelog-maker/README.md

 Please note that the defaults for `--start-ref` and `--end-ref` have changed slightly between `@agilgur5/changelog-maker` and the original `changelog-maker`.
 `changelog-maker` used "last tag" and "now" whereas `@agilgur5/changelog-maker` uses "second-to-last tag" and "last tag".

-## License

-**changelog-maker** is Copyright (c) 2015 Rod Vagg [@rvagg](https://twitter.com/rvagg) and licenced under the MIT licence.
-All rights not explicitly granted in the MIT license are reserved.
-See the included LICENSE.md file for more details.